shelld3v/flydns/README.md

 ## What is flydns

 Flydns if a fork from altdns.
 Basically, Altdns just a tool to generate new subdomains from patterns in the given subdomains.
-But, I decided to update it into a real advanced subdomains tools, with more great techniques.
-And evenwhat, the main purpose of this tool is: find subdomains related to given subdomains
+But, I decided to update it into a real advanced recon tool, with more techniques.
+And evenwhat, the main purpose of this tool is: finding subdomains related to given subdomains

 ## Installation